junxit/us-congress-code/title-14/chapter-5/sec-92.md

 ### Amendments

+2018—Subsecs. (e) to (i).
+Pub.
+L. 115–232 redesignated subsecs. (f) to (i) as (e) to (h), respectively.
 2011—Subsec. (d).
 Pub.
 L. 111–350 substituted “division C (except sections 3302, 3501(b), 3509, 3906, 4710, and 4711) of subtitle I of title 41” for “title III of the Federal Property and Administrative Services Act of 1949 (41 U.S.C.
 251 et seq.)”.
 2002—Subsec. (d).
 Pub.
 L. 107–217 inserted “subtitle I of title 40 and title III of” before “the Federal Property and Administrative Services Act of 1949” and substituted “(41 U.S.C.
 251 et seq.)” for “(40 U.S.C.
 471 et seq.)”.
 1984—Subsec. (b).
 Pub.
 L. 98–557 substituted reference to members for reference to officers and enlisted men.
 1982—Subsec. (d).
 Pub.
 L. 97–295 substituted “(40 U.S.C.
 471 et seq.)” for “, as amended,” after “Act of 1949”.
 1951—Subsec. (c).
 Act Oct.
 31, 1951, § 3(3), struck out provision relating to sale or other disposition of unsuitable or unserviceable shore establishments, and disposition of the net monies received therefrom.
 Subsec. (d).
 Act Oct.
 31, 1951, § 2(9), inserted reference to applicable regulations of the Federal Property and Administrative Services Act of 1949, as amended, and struck out requirement that net monies received from the disposition of vessels be covered into the Treasury.
 Subsec. (e).
 Act Oct.
 31, 1951, § 1(32), repealed subsec. (e) which empowered the Secretary to exchange vessels and parts thereof in part payment for new vessels.

 ### Transfer of Functions